27-29 June 2024

 PRESENTATIONS

-Plan to arrive 15 minutes early to make sure your presentation can be projected properly.
+Plan to arrive 15 minutes early to your session to make sure everything is ready and to test your presentation.

 Generally speaking, if you have 4 presenters in your session, aim for a presentation of 12-15 minutes to leave time for discussion; with 5 presenters, aim for 8-10 minutes.
 For more specific instructions, best is to contact the organizers of your network/mini-conference, and/or the moderator of your session.